sstelfox/stelfox.net/content/blog/2017-12-18-cross-compiling-gentoo-for-xilinx-boards.md

 ## Rebuilding on the System

-Once all the packages you want for your base system are installed, the root may be in a an inconsitent state.
-It's a good idea to run a sync, global use update, a preserved rebuild and dependency clean on the board before
+Once all the packages you want for your base system are installed, the root may be in an inconsitent state.
+It's a good idea to run a sync, global use update, a preserved rebuild, and dependency clean on the board before continuing:
-continuing:

 ```
 emerge --sync